Inkdecker/Inktyping/README.md

 	- 04.12.2024: Ability to create Rainmeter profiles to export the slideshows
    	- 30.12.2024: Main functions available from commande line and metadata extraction

-      	- (New) 28.03.2025 New: Search function for the sentence presets.
+      	- 28.03.2025: Search function for the sentence presets.

+        - (New) 31.03.2025 New: Added the use of keyword dictionaries as a new parsing method

 ##### Supported files :  .txt, .epub, .pdf